spyder-ide/spyder-docs/doc/faq.rst

 Using Spyder
 ============

-.. dropdown:: Q: How do I install Python packages to use within Spyder if installed Spyder with conda?
+.. dropdown:: Q: How do I install Python packages to use within Spyder if I installed Spyder with conda?
    :container: + dropdown-id-using-install-packages

    The first approach for installing a package should be using conda.